wearvr/pimax-vr-unity-sdk-instructions/README.md

 #### Support & Revenue share

-WEARVR.com, The world's largest independent VR app store, has partnered with Pimax Technology to provide distribution alongside promotion, technical support and advice to help get your content into the marketplace - at no cost to you.
+WEARVR.com, the world's largest independent VR app store, has partnered with Pimax Technology to provide distribution alongside promotion, technical support and advice to help get your content into the marketplace - at no cost to you.
 You get the same high revenue share of 75%.

 | Region | Developer Revenue Share |
 | :---: | :----: |